-Located within the Fundhacre de Rio Branco Hospital, the Rodolphe Mérieux Laboratory focuses on:
+Located within the FUNDHACRE de Rio Branco Hospital, the Rodolphe Mérieux Laboratory focuses on:

-- Providing patients quality diagnostics for improved patient care;
+- Providing patients quality diagnostics for improved patient care

-- Contributing to teaching students of clinical biology and infectious diseases;
+- Contributing to teaching students of clinical biology and infectious diseases

 Amazonia’s first BSL3 laboratory

-- Three BSL2 laboratories for bacteriology;
+- Three P2-level molecular biology laboratories for virology and microbiology

-- State of Acre
+- Federal University of Acre (UFAC)

 - SOS Amazonia Association